 The short answer is no!
-Motherboards DO NOT come with screws.
-The screws you need in order to mount the motherboard to the PC case come WITH the PC CASE itself.
+Motherboards DO NOT come with screws and standoffs.
+The screws you need to mount the motherboard to the PC case come WITH the PC CASE itself.

-But to thoroughly answer the question, you need to understand that there are different types of screws that a motherboard uses for different purposes:
+But to thoroughly answer the question, you need to understand that there are different types of screws that a motherboard uses for various purposes:

 - Standoffs for mounting the motherboard on the PC case.

 - Screws for mounting the motherboard onto the standoffs on the case.

 - Screws for securing the M.2 drives on the M.2 slots